 Asset Location: First, they invest smartly across your accounts, putting tax-advantaged investments in taxable accounts where they can, and vice versa.
 So, if you have an asset that is not taxed (like a municipal bond), Betterment will ensure that it is not sitting in a Roth IRA and wasting the tax benefit that a Roth IRA provides.

 Tax Loss Harvesting: Second, Betterment also employs tax loss harvesting, which can save you money when investments decline in value.
-Simply put, if you are invested in a broad index fund that decline 10% one year, Betterment will sell that fund and purchase a new, similar one instantly.
+Simply put, if you are invested in a broad index fund that declines 10% one year, Betterment will sell that fund and purchase a new, similar one instantly.
 This will allow you to write off those losses while staying invested in very similar assets the whole time.

 The Pros and Cons of Betterment